jbcodeforce/jbcodeforce.github.io/docs/techno/databricks/index.md

 ## Unity Catalog

 The Unity Catalog offers a fine-grained governance for data lakes across cloud and is based on ANSI SQL.
-It provides a centrally shared (via delta shaing protocol), auditable (what is used, who used, data lineage), secured, management capability for all data types (tables, files, columns and ML models ).
-It integrates with existing data catalogs, and storages.
+It provides a centrally shared (via delta sharing protocol), auditable (what is used, who used, data lineage), secured, management capability for all data types (tables, files, columns and ML models ).
+It integrates with existing data catalogs and storages.

 ## Databricks SQL

-Run SQL queries through SQL optimized clusters, powered by Photon that directly query Delta Lake tables.
+Run SQL queries through SQL optimized clusters, powered by Photon, that directly query Delta Lake tables.

 ![](./images/db-sql-query.png)